What affects moving costs in Cambridge

 • Permit-only or timed bays → Arrange visitor permits or a bay suspension and send confirmation details to the crew to avoid arrival-time delays.

-• Narrow street or tight bay length → Share street width and bay measurements so the vehicle can be sized accordingly and parked once without repositioning.
+• Narrow street or tight bay length → Share street width and bay measurements so the vehicle can be sized accordingly and parked once without repeated repositioning.

 • Stairs or tight corners → Dismantle large flat-pack items and remove loose shelves to reduce handling pauses on stairwells.